 An in-depth exploration of the theoretical rationale and research base for the learning and teaching of the reading skills, content and strategies of phonemic awareness, phonics and spelling as they are integrated into the reading program in elementary school.
 Prerequisites: MED 537 and MED 574.

-MED 574 Primary Reading/Writing Instruction (1)
+MED 574 Methods of Teaching Primary Literacy (2)